-- 30.2.1 The teaching workload for each Teaching Member will be based on total contact hours of courses taught by the Member over the academic year.
-A Semester Contact Hour (SCH) is an hour scheduled by the Registrar and spent in instruction in lectures, laboratories, tutorials, seminars or clinical instruction per week during a traditional thirteen (13) week semester, or equivalent. - Formal teaching is any teaching in courses approved by the Dean and scheduled by the Registrar including directed readings or directed study courses.
+30.2.1 The teaching workload for each Teaching Member will consist of the total contact hours of courses taught by the Member over the academic year, referred to as formal teaching, as well as informal teaching responsibilities.
+A Semester Contact Hour (SCH) is an hour scheduled by the Registrar and spent in instruction in lectures, laboratories, tutorials, seminars or clinical instruction per week during a traditional thirteen (13) week semester, or equivalent.

-30.2.3 Informal teaching is all other teaching, including but not limited to: supervision of the scholarly efforts of graduate or senior undergraduate students; advising students (during office hours or otherwise); and the co-ordination of the teaching effort of others, where that co-ordination involves student contact and the preparation or modification of teaching materials.
+- Formal teaching is any teaching in courses approved by the Dean and scheduled by the Registrar including directed readings or directed study courses.
+The parties agree that formal teaching in directed readings or directed study courses, or the supervision of internships, often arises after teaching workload is assigned, and is important to the sustainability of senior undergraduate and graduate programs and constitutes an important service to students.
+All such teaching must be approved by the Program Chair in consultation with the Teaching Member. - Informal teaching is all other teaching, including but not limited to: supervision of the scholarly efforts of graduate or senior undergraduate students; advising students (during office hours or otherwise); training and supervision of assistants; and the co-ordination of the teaching effort of others, where that co-ordination involves student contact and the preparation or modification of teaching materials.